Spring Migration on Aphrodite’s Isle

 The area around Paphos, on the island’s west coast, makes a superb base for a week’s birding holiday.
-Immediately to the southwest of town, Paphos headland is a World Heritage Site famed for its ancient mosaics and tombs... but it also happens to be one of the best sites to watch bird migration on the whole of Cyprus!
-In late March, the neat walled fields of rank grasses and wildflowers, with shady figs, carobs and olives, can hold flycatchers, warblers and shrikes and are well worth checking regularly.
+Immediately to the southwest of town, Paphos headland is a World Heritage Site famed for its ancient mosaics and tombs but it also happens to be one of the best sites to watch bird migration on the whole of the island!
+In late March, the neat walled fields of rank grasses and wildflowers, with shady figs, carobs and olives, can hold flycatchers, warblers and shrikes and are well worth checking.

-A morning’s walk around the lighthouse and headland can produce some really ace birds.
-Perhaps a Wryneck will pop up in front of us... or we may find Hoopoe, Red-throated and Tawny Pipits, and Crested and Short-toed Larks along with exciting eastern Mediterranean migrants such as Eastern Bonelli’s, Eastern Olivaceous, Eastern Orphean and Rüppell’s Warblers, the attractive Cretzschmar’s Bunting and Isabelline, Northern and Black-eared Wheatears.
+A morning’s walk around the lighthouse and headland can produce some really great birds.
+Perhaps a Wryneck will pop up in front of us or we may find Hoopoe, Red-throated and Tawny Pipits, and Crested and Short-toed Larks along with exciting eastern Mediterranean migrants such as Eastern Bonelli’s, Eastern Olivaceous, Eastern Orphean and Rüppell’s Warblers, the attractive Cretzschmar’s Bunting and Isabelline, Northern and Black-eared Wheatears.

 We shall also pay a visit to the remarkable third century Roman mosaics near the Byzantine fortress overlooking Paphos harbour.
 These are regarded as amongst the finest anywhere in the Mediterranean.
 Close by is the extensive complex of the Tombs of the Kings, itself another good site for migrant birds.

-On one evening, we’ll take an excursion a short distance north to Mavrokolympos Dam, where the distinctive two-note call of Cyprus Scops Owl might be heard from trees close to the road.
-With a little luck, we should see one here, too!
+On one evening, we will plan to visit Mavrokolympos Dam, where the distinctive two-note call of Cyprus Scops Owl can be heard from trees close to the road.
+With a little luck, we will hopefully be able to find one too!

-Not far from Paphos is the Esouza Valley, where pools along the gravel riverbed at Agia Varvara have recently lured many migrants - notably Baillon’s and confiding Little Crakes.
-Close to the towering Asprokremnos Dam, Anarita Park can hold passing raptors such as Lesser Kestrel and Red-footed Falcon.
-Chukar and newly arrived Great Spotted Cuckoos might also be seen and heard in the valley, while the fringing scrub is a good spot to try for the cracking Cyprus Warbler - a declining species and one which breeds only on the island of Cyprus.
+Not far from Paphos is the Esouza Valley, where pools along the gravel riverbed at Agia Varvara have recently lured many migrants including both Baillon’s and Little Crakes.
+Close to the towering Asprokremnos Dam, Anarita Park can hold passing raptors such as Lesser Kestrel and Red-footed Falcon and Chukar and newly arrived Great Spotted Cuckoos might also be seen and heard in the valley.
+The fringing scrub here is a good spot to try for the cracking Cyprus Warbler which is a declining species and one which breeds only on the island of Cyprus.

 To the east of Paphos, the coastal fields and beach around Mandria have proven to be another hotspot for migrants, notably pipits, wagtails and larks.
-Species to watch for include Black-headed Wagtail, Red-throated and Tawny Pipits - and in 2018, a superb Caspian Plover turned up here for us!
-Perhaps a Pallid Harrier will ghost across the fields – late March is the ideal time to see these fabulous birds of prey - while the beach is one of the more regular 'stop offs' for Greater Sand Plover.
+Species to look for include Black-headed Wagtail, Red-throated and Tawny Pipits and in 2018, a superb Caspian Plover turned up here for us!
+Perhaps a Pallid Harrier will ghost across the fields as late March is the ideal time to see these fabulous birds of prey.
+The beach here is one of the more regular 'stop offs' for Greater Sand Plover.

 At first sight, the nearby Akrotiri Peninsula is a seemingly barren and featureless wasteland.
 The centre of this area is dominated by a vast Salt Lake, with its pink ribbon of Greater Flamingos shimmering in the heat haze.
-Though the size of the lake can make birding here tricky, in spring, the smaller pools around its shore often prove attractive to fleet-footed Kentish Plovers and pink-washed Slender-billed Gulls.
-Extensive areas of halophytic Arthrocnemum scrub provide a home for the flirtatious Spectacled Warbler, and both Montagu’s and Pallid Harriers pass this way - as do the Red Arrows that train at Akrotiri RAF base in spring.
+Though the size of the lake can make birding tricky, in spring, the smaller pools around its shore often prove attractive to Kentish Plovers and pink-washed Slender-billed Gulls.
+Extensive areas of halophytic Arthrocnemum scrub provide a home for Spectacled Warblers and both Montagu’s and Pallid Harriers pass this way, as do the Red Arrows that train at Akrotiri RAF base in spring.

 Our route to and from the mountains passes through a picturesque undulating terrain of ‘forgotten’ valleys that are a patchwork of almond groves, vineyards and hay meadows, brimming with wildflowers.
-Chukar and the irascible Great Spotted Cuckoo are possible here, along with Quail calling, perhaps a Long-legged Buzzard overhead and lots of ‘Eastern’ Jackdaws, with their distinctive silver neck collars.
+Chukar and Great Spotted Cuckoo are possible here, along with calling Quail, perhaps a Long-legged Buzzard overhead and lots of ‘Eastern’ Jackdaws, with their distinctive silver neck collars.

-Above Paphos, at the northwestern corner of the island, the extraordinary Akamas Peninsula is famed for its glorious coastal scenery ablaze with wildflowers in springtime.
-The Baths of Aphrodite here are a lovely sheltered spot and well worth a visit.
-This area is good for Cyprus Wheatear and the recently split Cyprus Scops Owl, and frequently attracts migrants such as Masked, Woodchat and Red-backed Shrikes, Eastern Bonelli’s Warbler and Pied, Collared and Semi-collared Flycatchers.
+Above Paphos, at the north-western corner of the island, the extraordinary Akamas Peninsula is famed for its glorious coastal scenery ablaze with wildflowers in springtime.
+The Baths of Aphrodite are a lovely, sheltered spot and well worth a visit.
+This area is good for Cyprus Wheatear and the recently split Cyprus Scops Owl and frequently attracts migrants such as Masked, Woodchat and Red-backed Shrikes, Eastern Bonelli’s Warbler and Pied, Collared and Semi-collared Flycatchers.
 Wildflowers include the endemic Cyprus Gladiolus and many orchids.

-We have chosen to be based in one strategically placed hotel for the whole week to make this a most relaxed tour, with plenty of time spent on gentle walks enjoying the birds and scenery of this compelling island.
-One thing's for sure, with so many wonderful places to visit we shall never be left wanting for things to do!
+We have chosen to be based in one strategically placed hotel for the whole week to make this a most relaxed tour with plenty of time spent on gentle walks enjoying the birds and scenery of this compelling island.
+One thing is certain, with so many wonderful places to visit we shall never be left wanting for things to do!

 WHAT TO EXPECT

 Cyprus in March boasts some of the best bird migration anywhere in the Mediterranean.
-As the spring warms up on ‘Aphrodite’s Isle’, so too does the northward bird migration - the likes of Masked Shrike, Collared Flycatcher and Cretzschmar’s Bunting arrive and Paphos is ideally located to witness flocks of herons, larks, wagtails and Bee-eaters as they come in off the sea.
+As the spring warms up on ‘Aphrodite’s Isle’, so too does the northward bird migration with the likes of Masked Shrike, Collared Flycatcher and Cretzschmar’s Bunting arriving.
+Paphos is ideally placed to see parties of herons, bee-eaters, lark, wagtails and other migrants as they come in off the sea.

-Add the presence of three unique breeding species – Cyprus Scops Owl, Cyprus Warbler and Cyprus Pied Wheatear – plus a number of distinctive island races, and the appeal of this single-centre tour to beautiful Cyprus is irresistible!
+Add the presence of three endemic breeding species, Cyprus Scops Owl, Cyprus Warbler and Cyprus Pied Wheatear, plus a number of distinctive island races, and the appeal of this single-centre birdwatching tour to Cyprus is irresistible!

-Spring weather in Cyprus can be changeable - but this brings the birds!
+Spring weather in Cyprus can be changeable but this brings the birds!
 Typically bright and sunny days with showers in March, and daily temperatures in the range of 10-24C (50-75F).
-In the Troodos Mountains, snow often lingers well into March - so bring some warm layers, too.
+In the Troodos Mountains, snow often lingers well into March so bring some warmer layers.

-7 nights accommodation at a comfortable 4-star tourist hotel beside the coast at Paphos - within an easy short walk of Paphos headland and its birds.
+7 nights accommodation at a comfortable 4-star tourist hotel at Paphos within an easy short walk of Paphos headland and its birds.
 All rooms are en suite.

 All main meals are included in the tour price, commencing with lunch or dinner on Day 1 and concluding with breakfast or lunch on Day 8 (depending on flight times).

-In the Troodos Mountains, our walks will mostly be along level trails that conveniently follow the contours of the hill.
+In the Troodos Mountains, our walks will mostly be on level trails that conveniently follow the contours of the hill.

-Ground Transport By comfortable minicoach with local driver (minibus if a small group).
+Ground Transport By comfortable minicoach with local driver or a minibus if a small group.